quicwg/base-drafts/draft-ietf-quic-transport.md

 ({{frame-reset-stream}}) with an appropriate error code to terminate just the affected stream.

+Resetting a stream without the involvement of the application protocol could cause the application protocol to enter an unrecoverable state.
 RESET_STREAM MUST only be instigated by the application protocol that uses QUIC.

 RESET_STREAM carries an application error code, for which the semantics are defined by the application protocol.
 Only the application protocol is able to cause a stream to be terminated.
 A local instance of the application protocol uses a direct API call and a remote instance uses the STOP_SENDING frame, which triggers an automatic RESET_STREAM.

-Resetting a stream without the involvement of the application protocol could cause the application protocol to enter an unrecoverable state.
-Application protocols might require certain streams to be reliably delivered in order to guarantee consistent state between endpoints.
 Application protocols SHOULD define rules for handling streams that are prematurely cancelled by either endpoint.

 # Packets and Frames {#packets-frames}